kang-theo/clcn-ai-resume-matcher/README.md

 Tools:

 - Jira
+- Confluence
 - Trello
 - GitHub
 - Confluence
 - Slack
 - Microsoft Teams(Zoom, Google Meet)

+We often use Confluence to document the project and Jira to manage the project.
+Conflunce is used to write wiki and documentation.
+Jira is used to manage the project and track the progress.

+## Scrum

+- Scrum Master
+- Product Owner
+- Development Team

+## Kanban

+- Kanban board
+- WIP limit
+- Flow

 ## AI Resume Matcher